UniversityInternationalComing to Hannover

 • Short-term stays (max.
 90 days)

-For stays comprising a maximum period of 90 days, a residence permit is not required.
-Depending on your nationality, you are either entitle to stay in Germany without a visa within this period, or your entry entitles you to stay in Germany withing this period.
+For stays comprising a maximum of 90 days, a residence permit is not required.
+Depending on your nationality, you are either entitled to stay in Germany without a visa within this period or your entry visa entitles you to stay in Germany within this period.

-Please note that undertaking gainful employment within this period is only permitted with a valid visa or residence permit.
+Please note that undertaking employment within this period is only permitted if you have a valid visa or residence permit.

 • Long-term stays exceeding 90 days

-Please note that only national visa ("D-Visum") can be converted into a residence permit for long term stays.
+Please note that only a national visa ("D-Visum") can be converted into a residence permit for long-term stays.

-Please book an appointment at the local foreigners' authority in a timely manner, since considerable delays are likely to occur.
-For information on oeping hours, required documents or appointments, please refer to the website of the relevant foreigners' authority.
+Please book an appointment at the local foreigners' authority well ahead of time, since considerable delays are likely.
+For information on opening hours, required documents or appointments, please refer to the website of the relevant foreigners' authority.

 In Germany, sufficient health insurance coverage is mandatory and constitutes an essential prerequisite for long-term stays.
 For example, proof of sufficient health insurance coverage must be provided when applying for a residence permit or in order to enrol at the university.
 Depending on the target group and the planned duration of the stay, the following options are available: